ARMmbed/mbed-client/docs/Howto.md

 ##### Setting the value of a dynamic Resource or Resource Instance

-You can set the value of a dynamic Resource or Resource Instance so that they can be sent to mbed DS using `GET` requests.
+You can set the value of a dynamic Resource or Resource Instance so that they can be sent to mbed Device Server using `GET` requests.

 The API used to set the values (present in the M2MResourceInstance class) is: